 Note: The vaccine cold chain.
 Adapted from the New Zealand Ministry of Health.

-Covid-19 vaccinations started to roll out beginning of December with the United Kingdom being the first country administering a Covid-19 vaccine after national regulators had given emergency authorisation, followed by countries such as the United States of America and Canada.
-Other countries are about to follow with decisions on emergency use authorisations as part of their unprecedented efforts to end the Covid-19 pandemic.
+Covid-19 vaccinations started to roll out beginning of December with the United Kingdom being the first country administering a Covid-19 vaccine after national regulators had given emergency authorization, followed by countries such as the United States of America and Canada.
+Other countries are about to follow with decisions on emergency use authorizations as part of their unprecedented efforts to end the Covid-19 pandemic.

 The distribution of billions of doses to ensure enough people are vaccinated to stop the spread of the coronavirus poses significant challenges to the vaccine supply chain.
 Not only the vast number of doses but also the very low temperatures, at which the most promising vaccines to date need to be stored, challenge the vaccine cold chain.
 Moderna’s vaccine, for instance, needs to be kept at –20 °C while Pfizer’s vaccine even needs to be kept at –70 °C. Distributing the Covid-19 vaccines will, therefore, need a refrigeration system that ensures the correct storage of these vaccines at each stage of the supply chain.